 We may share your data with third parties (a) if we are under a legal or regulatory duty to do so, (b) if it is necessary to do so to enforce our contractual rights, (c) to lawfully assist the police or security services with the prevention and detection of crime or terrorist activity, (d) where such disclosure is necessary to protect the safety or security of any persons and/or, (e) otherwise as permitted under applicable law.

-Will my data be transferred outside the EEA?
+Will my data be transferred outside of the UK and the EEA?

-e3 does not transfer data outside of the EEA for legal or business updates or marketing purposes.
+e3 does not transfer data outside of the UK and the EEA for legal or business updates or marketing purposes.

 How long is my data retained?

 e3 will normally retain your data for 6 years or until it ceases to appear relevant (if earlier).
-Your data will not be retained indefinitely or for reasons incompatible with relevant data protection legislation, including the General Data Protection Regulation.
+Your data will not be retained indefinitely or for reasons incompatible with relevant data protection legislation, including the Data Protection Act 2018.

 What control do I have over my personal data?